lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Decompression: when decompressing, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address; in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev typically only holds Rules that apply to itself.

   The receiver identifies the sender through its device-id or source identifier (e.g. MAC address, if it exists) and selects the Rule using the Rule ID.
-This Rule describes the compressed header format and associates the received Compression Residue to each of the header fields.
+This Rule describes the compressed header format and associates the received residues to each of the header fields.
   For each field in the header, the receiver applies the CDA action associated to that field in order to reconstruct the original header field value.
 The CDA application order can be different from the order in which the fields are listed in the Rule.
 In particular, Compute-\* MUST be applied after the application of the CDAs of all the fields it computes on.